elhanan7/e7-switcher/README.md

 # E7 Switcher Library

-A cross-platform library for controlling Switcher smart home devices from both ESP32 and desktop platforms (Mac/Linux).
+A cross-platform library for controlling Switcher smart home devices from ESP32 and desktop platforms (Mac/Linux/Windows), with support for x86_64 and aarch64.

+Switcher smart home devices are manufactured by [Switcher](https://switcher.co.il/).

+This repo is not affiliated with the Switcher product, it is meant to help give some extra automation capabilities to Switcher devices.

 ## Features

 - Control Switcher devices (switches, AC units, etc.)
-- Cross-platform compatibility (ESP32 and Mac/Linux)
+- Cross-platform compatibility: ESP32, Mac, Linux, and Windows
+- CPU architectures: x86_64 and aarch64
 - Easy integration with PlatformIO and CMake projects
 - Python bindings for easy integration with Python projects